Soft-Where-Inc/LineOfCode/tests/README.md

 the tool basically works, and that the generated helper tool, specific to each code base, compiles and runs cleanly.

-Manual testing is being done for these code bases, downloaded from these GitHub sites:
+Manual testing, based on Pytest, is being done for these code bases, downloaded from these GitHub sites:

  1. Postgres   : git@github.com:postgres/postgres.git - C
  2. RocksDB    : git@github.com:facebook/rocksdb.git - C++ / Java